digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsp/readme.txt

 The component itself does not make any custom logging.
 Use system.diagnostics to see WCF logging.
 The WspExample shows how this can be set up.

 Replay attack:
 As default WCF handles replay attacks.
 WCF's replay detection does not guarantee detecting replays in a load balanced setup and when the process is recycled.
 In these situations custom action must be taken.
+See https://msdn.microsoft.com/en-us/library/hh598927(v=vs.110).aspx

 Test:
 Manuel man-in-the-middle attacks has been made using Fiddler.
 The following tests has been executed: